Our first contact with the world. What we inhale 12 times a minute. It keeps us alive or poisons us.

-This International Day of Clean Air for blue skies, we call upon everyone, from governments and corporations to civil society and individuals to come #TogetherForCleanAir.
+This International Day of Clean Air for blue skies, we call upon everyone—from governments and corporations to civil society and individuals—to Invest in #CleanAirNow.

 Learn More